harezmi/fit4j/library-service-acceptance-tests/README.md

 # How to Verify gRPC & REST Calls, Kafka Messages and EventTracking Events?

 The acceptance test library provides you with the ability to verify the GRPC and REST calls made by your service.
-This can be done via a bean of type `com.udemy.libraries.acceptancetests.mock.MockServiceCallTracker` provided by the acceptance tests library.
+This can be done via a bean of type `com.fit4j.mock.MockServiceCallTracker` provided by the acceptance tests library.
 It provides methods like `getGrpcRequest`, `getHttpRequest` to get the requests submitted by your service.
 It also provides methods like `hasAnyError`, `hasGrpcError`, `hasHttpError` which will let you check whether there are any errors with the given status codes.